alex-sh-yau/VAE/README.md

 Using the reparameterization trick, a randomly initialized normal distribution with a mean of 0 and standard deviation of 1 is multiplied with z_stddev.
 Adding this to z_mean gives us a "newly configured" latent space z, which sufficiently allows for backpropagation of the neural network during training.
 *   [For a better explanation of the reparameterization trick: https://www.jeremyjordan.me/variational-autoencoders/]

 #### Decoder
 From this reparameterized z-space, data is sampled by variational inference, then decompressed back to a feature space of X nodes.
 Through testing various configurations of the neural network, it was found that applying the reparameterization trick to this final output layer provided better results.
-* Need to prove this
+*   [Need to prove this]

-to varied output features of X nodes with mean and standard deviations characteristic of the input features.
+#### The rest
+The model, using the TensorFlow AdamOptimizer, optimizes over two loss functions combined: a MSE calculated between the inputs and outputs, and a latent loss function characterized by KL-Divergence.

+Other network configurations that are currently optimized through testing for datasets of 9 features:

+        self.FEATURE_SIZE = X.shape[1]
+        self.LEARNING_RATE = 0.005
+        self.NEURONS = [int(self.FEATURE_SIZE / 2), int(self.FEATURE_SIZE / 4)]
+        self.EPOCHS = 50
+        self.BATCH_SIZE = 300

+### Workflow
+The input features fed through the VAE consist of individual assets within a dataset of the same asset class

 ---------------------------------------------------------------------------------------------------------